-- Website a)
+- a) Website

-- E-mailers b)
+- b) E-mailers

-- Brochures c)
+- c) Brochures

 - 3. Mechanisms in place to inform consumers of any risk of disruption/discontinuation of essential services.

 IHCL has various channels of communication it uses for customer interactions in cases of service disruption or discontinuation.
 Modes of communication include emailers, the website, brochures, and physical channels such as call centres and hotels.
 Based on the contingency and its intensity and urgency, IHCL may choose to deploy the most appropriate channel(s).